idenfy/Documentation/pages/ResultCallback.md

 ### Data table

 Note, that any of the specified fields below can be `null`.
+Also, some fields in original language could have symbols encoded in UTF-16.

 |JSON key             |Type    |Constraints      |Explanation|
 |---------------------|--------|-----------------|-----------|